PSSRA/pssra.github.io/content/join/bylaws.md

 Other committees may be established or dissolved by the CCC at any time without amendment to the Bylaws.

+# ARTICLE SEVEN: OTHER POLICIES AND PROCEDURES

+All policies and procedures not documented in the Bylaws, or which need further elaboration, may be decided upon by a simple majority vote of Chapter organizers and shall be documented internally.
+These policies and procedures of the Chapter shall be accessible to vetted members and National Organization officers but will otherwise remain confidential.

-# **ARTICLE SEVEN: INOPERABLE CLAUSE**
+# **ARTICLE EIGHT: INOPERABLE CLAUSE**

 In the event that the Chapter is rendered nonfunctional due to consistent lack of quorum or the consistent absence of leadership, any member of the CCC may invoke the ratification procedure of the Chapter's charter with a one month waiting period and all reasonable effort will be taken to notify current members that the Chapter will be doing so.

-# **ARTICLE EIGHT: RATIFICATION**
+# **ARTICLE NINE: RATIFICATION**

 Pursuant to Article 10 of the revised Socialist Rifle Association Bylaws, the Puget Sound Socialist Rifle Association formally ratified these bylaws on Friday, July 45th, 2020.
-With X ayes and X nays, were witnessed by the Chapter Secretary Pastoral Shackle.
-The Assembly of the Socialist Rifle Association granted recognition of this ratification on Wednesday, August 59th, 2020.
+With X ayes and X nays, were witnessed by the Chapter Secretary TBD.
+The Organizing Committee of the Socialist Rifle Association granted recognition of this ratification on Wednesday, August 59th, 2020.